 The team was critical to the success of the project.
 The owners provided the vision and goals.
 The project manager never ceased in helping the design team interpret the vision.
 The architect-led the design team throughout the entire process.
 His devotion to the project and attention to detail ensured all disciplines were coordinated and the owner’s intent was met.
 The contractors were introduced to the project at an early stage, prior to the completion of construction documents, which allowed them to assist with budgeting and scheduling to help establish the reality of the project.

 A project of this scope and detail goes through many iterations and challenges, and this one was no different.
 The design phase lasted about 1.5 years.
 The project varied from six floors to five floors and back to six.
 A five-star restaurant and full-service kitchen were planned and removed.
 A two-story waterfall and bridge across grain bins were designed and eliminated.
 Construction started before the design was complete to help meet schedule.
 Then the building next door caught fire and caused delay.
 Structures had to be stabilized, schedules rearranged and construction restarted.

-The grand opening of the building, 3.5 years after the project started, was a fantastic celebration of importance of owner, design and construction team coordination.
-The project goals were met, consumer experience of the bourbon-making process is exceptional, the architecture and attention to detail is impeccable and the building functions completely as intended.
-A successful project, a successful team and a successful example of collaboration.
+The grand opening of the building, 3.5 years after the project started, was a fantastic celebration of importance of owner, design, and construction team coordination.
+The project goals were met, the consumer experience of the bourbon-making process is exceptional, the architecture and attention to detail are impeccable and the building functions completely as intended.
+A successful project, a successful team, and a successful example of collaboration.